Documentation

 # but filter rows by the user's country

-- role: manager
+- group: manager

 member_level: